 Bolt supports three different database engines: SQLite, MySQL and PostgreSQL.
 Each has its benefits and drawbacks.

 - SQLite - is a (file-based) database.
 Bolt stores the entire database as

 a file in the

-- MySQL - is perhaps the most well-known database engine, which is supported on the majority of webservers.
-If your server supports it, we advise you to use MySQL instead of SQLite.
-Mainly because it's very well- known, and there are good third-party tools for maintenance, backup and migration.
+- MySQL - is perhaps the most well-known database engine, which is supported on the majority of web servers.
+MySQL is very well-known, and there are good third-party tools for maintenance, backup and migration.

 - PostgreSQL - is a very well-designed database engine, but not as widely available as MySQL.

 Not sure which database to use?
 We suggest using MySQL if available, and SQLite otherwise.